Rawrshak/Rawrshak-Improvement-Proposals/RIP-2 Unique Content/RIP-2 Unique Content.md

 -   Interface implementations:
     -	Implements ERC721 so that the contract will be compatible with dApps like Rawrshak’s own exchange and other marketplaces on Ethereum.
     -	Implements ERC1155HolderUpgradeable which gives the contract the ability to receive the original assets required to mint.
+    -   Implements ERC721HolderUpgradeable for the same reason as the one above.
     -	Implements ERC2981 so that other exchanges can query the original developer's receiver address and rate when sending payment transfers for royalties.
     -	Implements IMultipleRoyalties interface so that the Rawrshak exchange can properly pay out all royalty receivers.
     -   Implements IUniqueContent interface so that it can update and query necessary information about its unique assets.